walkersorlie/my_site/README.md

 * my_site/my_site/wsgi.py

 The first file is if you are running the app with Django's built-in server, and the second file is for running the app with Gunicorn

+### Running tests
+Django webpage on tests: https://docs.djangoproject.com/en/3.0/topics/testing/overview/ To run tests with deprecation warnings, use the "-Wa" flag To specify the settings file to use, use "--settings=FILE_NAME", like with 'runserver' command

+This command will run tests in the 'homepage' directory, with deprecation warnings, and using the 'development_settings_local_db' settings file:
+`heroku local:run python -Wa my_site/manage.py test homepage --settings=my_site.settings.development_settings_local_db`

 ### Deploying the project to Heroku